Bluechai03/calculator/README.md

 ![Calculator Screenshot](https://i.imgur.com/A2XdScH.png)

+This project is a web page of a basic calculator that takes values to add, subtract, multiple or divide them.
 You can string multiple operations together.
 Also, keyboard inputs are supported!
-All logic was created using Vanilla JavaScript and SCSS as the preprocessor for CSS.
+This project was made using HTML, SCSS as the preprocessor for CSS and all logic was programmed in plain, vanilla JavaScript.

 For this project I focused on the logic and made sure everything functioned well without any hindering bugs.
 Compared to my other projects, I didn't spend much of my time making it look perfect.
-There were tons of bugs I had to fix and I tried my best to solve it myself and not search for an answer right away so I did have to spend most of my time using chrome's debugger tool to debug and it was incredibly helpful.
+There were tons of bugs I had to fix and I tried my best to solve it myself and not search for an answer right away.
+I had to spend a lot of time debugging and using chrome's debugger tool to debug was incredibly helpful in figuring out what problems were occuring in this project.

 ### Features